In the operating theatre

 6:09

-Philipp Fürnstahl (Audio file in German)
+Philipp Fürnstahl (Audio file in German, autumn 2021)

 «We are giving the surgeons X-ray vision»